maryfan1106/Foodies/server/README.md

 #### POST

-Supply an email and password using HTTP Basic Authentication.
+Supply an email and password using HTTP Basic Authentication, or a previously issued JSON Web Token using HTTP Bearer Authentication (yes, the token can also be used as a method of login).

 | Response         | Description                       |
 | ---------------- | --------------------------------- |